Canada's top general concerned military lacks capacity to lead Haiti mission

 Haiti's government and top United Nations officials have called for an international force to support Haitian police in their struggle against gangs, which have become the de facto authorities in parts of the country.

-Over the past year Canada has spent more than C$1 billion ($724 million) in military assistance to Ukraine.
-Now Canada is preparing to nearly double its presence in Latvia, which shares a border with Russia and Belarus.
+Canada over the past year has spent more than C$1 billion ($724 million) in military assistance to Ukraine.
+Now Canada is preparing to nearly double its presence in Latvia, which shares a border with Russia and Belarus, announcing new procurement for the mission on Thursday.

-"My concern is just our capacity," Chief of the Defence Staff Wayne Eyre told Reuters in his office in Ottawa on Thursday.
-"There's only so much to go around...
+"My concern is just our capacity," Chief of the Defence Staff Wayne Eyre told Reuters in his office in Ottawa on Wednesday.
+"There's only so much to go around. ...
 It would be challenging."

-Officials in Ottawa say the U.S. has lobbied hard for Canada to take on the role, and U.S. President Joe Biden may carry that message again when he visits the capital later this month.
+Officials in Ottawa say the United States has lobbied hard for Canada to take on the role, and President Joe Biden may carry that message again when he visits the capital later this month.

 Haitian gangs have expanded their territory since the 2021 assassination of President Jovenel Moise.
 The resulting violence has left much of the country off-limits to the government and led to routine gun battles with police.